PFRA.app

 Test-day execution

-- Increase effort in the final 800m.
+3. Increase effort over the final 800m.

 Score Chart